• Skip to primary navigation

 Department Overview

-The faculty, staff, and students in the Department of Ecology and Conservation Biology conducts research that advances biological discovery, fundamental ecological knowledge, and their applications to promote biodiversity conservation, environmental health, and natural resource sustainability.
+The faculty, staff, and students in the Texas A&M University Department of Ecology and Conservation Biology (ECCB) conduct research that advances biological discovery, fundamental ecological knowledge, and their applications to promote biodiversity conservation, environmental health, and natural resource sustainability.
 Our research addresses diverse aspects of ecology from genes to ecosystems and settings from local to global.
-The department’s 31 full-time faculty members prepare students to be accomplished scientists and conservationists capable of working collaboratively to solve complex environmental problems in a rapidly changing world.
-Most ECCB graduates advance to graduate study or other professional programs and ultimately to careers in science, animal health, biological conservation, environmental assessment, ecological restoration, and other fields critical for a sustainable future.
+The department’s 34 full-time faculty members prepare students to be accomplished scientists and conservationists capable of working collaboratively to solve complex environmental problems in a rapidly changing world.
+Most ECCB graduates advance to graduate study or other professional programs and ultimately to careers in science, animal health, biological conservation, environmental assessment, ecological restoration and other fields critical for a sustainable future.

 Howdy and Welcome!